 Modern Western medicine also recognises that the tongue can mirror the relative health or disease in the body.
 For example, vitamin B12 deficiency and hypothyroidism can both be indicated by a swollen tongue.
 Recent research suggests that the use of tongue diagnosis did not become widespread in western medicine until the 19th century.
 In-patient notes from London teaching hospitals show that during the 19th and early 20th centuries, doctors carried out a brief examination of the tongue on a routine basis.

 So, what are the basic principles of tongue diagnosis within Chinese medicine, and what can it reveal to the practitioner?

-Tongue diagnosis is an effective diagnostic technique both on its own and in combination with the other techniques available to the acupuncture practitioner.
-It is very effective at showing the progress of a disease or imbalance over the span of a course of a treatment.
+Tongue diagnosis is an effective diagnostic technique both on its own and in combination with the other techniques available to an acupuncturist.
+It is very effective at showing the progress of a disease or imbalance over the span of a course of treatment.
 Minor changes will also show during a single treatment session.
 It will also show the depth and nature of the imbalance.

 Some simple examples of how the tongue can indicate particular conditions are:

 Deficiency will be indicated by a pale tongue,